Winter in Amsterdam

 "It's the most wonderful time of the year..."
 Winter in Amsterdam always have something magical.
 And there is so much to do!
 Let's forget it is cold outside and discover Amsterdam in a unique way.

 Winter in Amsterdam does not per se revolve around Christmas, but it is a big part.
 Over the years, the Dutch have adopted some great Christmas experience for both locals and tourists.
 We all know the big Christmas fairs in London and Berlin.
 But did you know the Dutch know how to organize Christmas markets as well?

-The city center of the cozy town Amstelveen, next to Amsterdam, turns into a real life Christmas village.
-The family friendly Christmas market has something for everyone.
+The city center of the cozy town Amstelveen, next to Amsterdam, turns into a real-life Christmas village.
+The family-friendly Christmas market has something for everyone.
 Strap on those ice skates and enjoy yourself on the skating track or have a drink at one of the intimate terraces.
 While you’re here, check out the over 60 stalls of winter- and Christmas gifts and accessories.
 The winter village usually starts around the end of November until the first week of January.

 Mid-November, the world famous Museum Square, at the front door of Royal Coster Diamonds, transforms into a giant ice rink.
 You can take ice skating lessons, admire beautiful ice sculptures or enjoy some hot beverages.
-Between December 22 and 30, the area around the ice rink is an entire Christmas village.
+Between Christmas and New Year’s Eve, the area around the ice rink is an entire Christmas village.
 Enjoy the many stalls, fairs, live entertainments and – of course – the hot tasty Dutch treats.
 The rink stays until the beginning of February.